Skip to main content

 This guide is for you if you already run your work like a real business and want merch to be a durable extension of it.
 It is not for a hobby-first launch where the goal is simply to "see what happens" with a quick drop.

-If you need market context for an internal pitch or planning memo, insert it after verification.
+If you need market context for an internal pitch or planning memo, verify it against current sources before using it.
 Do not use broad market-size claims as the reason to launch.
 Your decision should rest on clearer ground: margin discipline, operational fit, brand fit, and your tolerance for support and compliance overhead.

 One practical rule before you move on: if you cannot name who will own compliance checks, fulfillment exceptions, and customer emails, do not approve a design yet.